vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/install_slurm.rst

 Set up Slurm
 ==============

-.. note:: Omnia supports slurm installation only on RHEL and Rocky Linux (not supported on Ubuntu).

 **Prerequisites**

 * Ensure that ``slurm`` entry is present in the ``softwares`` list in ``software_config.json``, as mentioned below: